Updated September 2021

 Believe it or not, we actually have quite a bit of control over how we spend our money.
 If you gave 100 people $1 million, I guarantee you there will be 100 different ways that they will spend that money.
 Some will end up broke.
 Others will leave a legacy.
 Why so much variation?
 Because each of us make very individual choices on what to do with that money.
 Those that choose to spend it all will be on one end of the spectrum.
 Those that decide to save a good portion of their money and invest it wisely will end up on the other end, despite keeping every other external variable constant.

 Remember using 85% of your current income as a way to estimate your expenses in retirement?
 A better way to figure your expected expenses is to first calculate your current expenses.
 You don’t know your current expenses?
-Then stay tuned for a future blog post that will help you figure this out (click here).
+This post will help you get started.
 Once you have that information, you can easily deduct certain expenses that SHOULD be gone by the time you retire, such as a mortgage, student loans, credit card debt, life and disability insurance premiums, child related costs if you have children, among other expenses.
 Other expenses will go up, most likely health, travel, and entertainment.

 So Dr. B did her homework and decides that she would be quite comfortable spending $60,000 in retirement income, not the original $85,000.
 The retirement calculator predicts that her retirement savings will easily last her until age 95, and she will actually have MORE at that age than what she started with!
 How is this possible?
 Because the extra 15% that she’s no longer spending is still getting invested, and that’s where you can see the beauty of compound interest working in her favor.